Catskill909/wordpress-login/wordpress_app/README.md

    - Check if WP Mail SMTP is properly configured
    - Verify email delivery is working
    - Check spam folder for reset emails
+   - Ensure the custom WordPress plugin endpoints are working

+4. **iOS Keychain Persistence**
+   - On iOS, keychain data persists between app installations
+   - This is standard iOS behavior for security reasons
+   - In debug mode, users may be automatically logged in after reinstalling
+   - A future update will clear auth data on first launch in debug mode